Brandon Soo Hoo: Career

 Brandon began his acting career at the age of 10, when he was featured in television advertisements for Toys "R" Us, Land Rover, and ExxonMobil.
 In 2007, he had a minor role on Sesame Street.
 Soo Hoo made his feature film debut in Ben Stiller's comedy film Tropic Thunder (2008), playing the role of Tran, a young leader of the Flaming Dragon gang; he won a Young Artist Award for his performance.
 In 2009, he portrayed Young Storm Shadow in the action film G.I.
 Joe: The Rise of Cobra, and was again nominated for a Young Artist Award for his performance.

 Soo Hoo guest starred on the NBC comedy series My Name is Earl and the Fox sitcom 'Til Death.
 In 2010, he had guest starring role on NBC's comedy series Community.
 Soo Hoo then had a recurring role as Connor on Nickelodeon's Supah Ninjas.
 In 2013, he co-starred as Fly Molo in the science fiction film Ender's Game, alongside Harrison Ford, Ben Kingsley, and Asa Butterfield.
 Soo Hoo was then part of the regular cast of the Cartoon Network sketch comedy series Incredible Crew, created by Nick Cannon.

 From 2014 to 2016, he starred as Scott Fuller on the El Rey Network horror-drama series From Dusk till Dawn: The Series, a television adaptation of Robert Rodriguez's film of the same name.
 In 2015, he starred as Seth in the film Everything Before Us.
 In 2016, he provided the voice of Garfield Logan / Beast Boy in the DC Comics animated direct-to-video film Justice League vs. Teen Titans.
 In September 2018, he appeared in a Wong Fu Production video "Asian Bachelorette 2", a sequel to "Asian Bachelorette".

 In 2022, Soo Hoo co-founded Staxs Grill, a burger restaurant in Cambodia.
 In 2023, Soo Hoo was cast to play the lead role in the Netflix animated series Mech Cadets.
 He voiced the protagonist in the 2024 Paramount+ animated film The Tiger's Apprentice.

+In 2025, Soo Hoo co-starred in the comedy-drama film Forge, which was premiere at the 2025 South by Southwest Film & TV Festival on March 9, 2025.
+It is scheduled to be released on May 15, 2026.